Home Page . Services / Contact Information . Parenting Articles . Separation/Divorce Articles . Video Clips . Links

 Thinking of Counselling?

 People turn to counselling, be it individual, marital, family or group, at times having done little or no homework on the service provider.
-There is more to choosing a counsellor than simply picking up the phone and making an appointment.
+There is more to choosing a counselor then simply picking up the phone and making an appointment.

-Anyone may call himself or herself a counsellor, so choosing on the basis of this title offers no insight into the personís credentials or credibility and offers no degree of protection in the event of poor service.
+Anyone may call himself or herself a counselor, so choosing on the basis of this title offers no insight into the provider’s credentials or credibility and offers no degree of protection in the event of poor service.

-Titles, such as social worker, psychologist or psychiatrist are known as ďdesignated titlesĒ and can only be used by persons with the corresponding credentials.
+Titles, such as social worker, psychologist or psychiatrist are known as “designated titles” and can only be used by persons with the corresponding credentials.
 Further, these persons should be members in good standing with their respective licensing bodies.
 This at least suggests that the person providing the service has some degree of academic training and offers you some degree of protection in the event of poor or improper service.
-It still does not speak to their specific training or experience.
+It still does not speak to the specific training or experience of these service providers.

-Beyond determining the credentials, experience, expertise of the counsellor and the goodness of fit between what you are seeking and what they may offer, the counsellor should ask several questions about you and your situation.
-They too should make sure there is a reasonable match between what you are seeking and what they may offer.
-Simply setting an appointment may not be in either partyís interest and it might be best to direct you elsewhere in view of a poor match.
+Beyond determining the credentials, experience and expertise of the service provider and the goodness of fit between what you are seeking and what the service provider may offer, the service provider should ask several questions about you and your situation.
+The service provider should make sure there is a reasonable match between what you are seeking and what they may offer.
+Simply setting an appointment may not be in either party’s interest and it might be best to then direct you elsewhere in view of a poor match.

-Further, the counsellor should ask about matters of domestic violence, particularly if you are coming with your partner.
-In so doing, the counsellor should be sure that your joint attendance, wherein you may talk about sensitive issues, will not put you at risk of harm or reprisal if your partner takes exception to what is discussed.
-The counsellor should also ask about drug and alcohol consumption to be assured clients arrive sober.
-You may also be asked about any criminal convictions.
+Further, the service provider should ask about matters of domestic violence, particularly if you are coming with your partner.
+In so doing, the service provider should be sure that your joint attendance, wherein you may talk about sensitive issues, will not put you at risk of harm or reprisal should your partner take exception to what is discussed.
+The service provider should also ask about drug and alcohol consumption to be assured you will arrive sober.
+The service provider may also ask about any criminal convictions.

-The point of the counsellorís questions is to be assured he or she may truly be helpful, that the situation is safe for you to attend and that the situation is also safe for him or her to meet with you.
+The point of the service providers questions is to be assured they may truly be helpful, that the situation is safe for you to attend and that the situation is also safe for the service provider.

-If the counsellor doesnít ask you questions prior to setting an appointment, it may be a sign that you should seek someone else as that person may be indiscriminate as to who they serve.
-Worse still, if there are abuse issues that you havenít been asked about prior to meeting, that counsellorís approach may put you at risk.
+Seek out the qualifications and experience directly.
+Even when you receive a referral from a trusted source, ask your questions.
+If the service provider doesn’t ask you questions prior to setting an appointment, it may be a sign that you should seek someone else as that service provider may be indiscriminate as to who they service best serves.

 Direnfeld, MSW, RSW